-A possible reason that oxalate does not solubilize the most ferric iron may be the adsorption of oxalate-ferric iron complexes to the surface. between pH 4.5-7 and adsorption efficiency of oxalate might increase with increasing pHIt has been proposed that dissolved ferric iron readsorbs to the steel surface as ferric iron-oxalate complexes (Simanova et al., 2011), where they limit the bioavailability of the ferric iron.
+A possible reason that oxalate does not solubilize the most ferric iron may be the adsorption of oxalate-ferric iron complexes to the surface.
+Ferric hydroxide species have positive surface charge between pH 4.5-7 and adsorption efficiency of oxalate might increase with increasing pH.
+It has been proposed that dissolved ferric iron readsorbs to the steel surface as ferric iron-oxalate complexes (Simanova et al., 2011), where they limit the bioavailability of the ferric iron.
 By showing that there is no direct relationship between the dioic acid binding constant and the concentration of dissolved ferric iron for an aerobic, abiotic clean steel system.
-We can say that the binding constant of the ligand is not a useful metric for measuring the corrosion of clean steel.
+We can say that the binding constant of the ligand, by itself, is not a useful metric for measuring the corrosion of clean steel.
 However, this experiment has confirmed our hypothesis that the binding constants of these ligands are high enough that they are capable of solubilizing ferric iron.

-The first experiments (Figures 4.1 and 4.2) were performed with a ligand concentration of 50 mM, and then we desired to find the minimum concentration of dioic acids that effect on the solubilization of ferric iron (Figure 4.3 and Figure 4.4). the concentration of dioic acid between 0.01 mM and 50 mM shows an increase in the dissolved ferric iron concentration as a function of ligand concentration in the range of 1 mM to 50 mM ligand (Figure 4.3), a trend which has also been reported in the literature the (oxalate, malonate and succinate) (Paris et al., 2013).
+The first experiments (Figures 4.1 and 4.2) were performed with a ligand concentration of 50 mM, and then we desired to find the minimum concentration of dioic acids that effect on the solubilization of ferric iron (Figure 4.3 and Figure 4.4).
+Varying the concentration of dioic acid between 0.01 mM and 50 mM shows an increase in the dissolved ferric iron concentration as a function of ligand concentration in the range of 1 mM to 50 mM ligand (Figure 4.3), a trend which has also been reported in the literature in the presence of 0-25 µM dioic acids (oxalate, malonate and succinate) (Paris et al., 2013).
 The maximum value of 50 mM ligands was selected because oxalate concentrations in production well environments was reported 50 mM (Kharaka et al., 1993).
 Thus, we want to work at as high of a relevant concentration as we possibly can while keeping the results meaningful to real-world systems.
 This is what led to the use of 50 mM ligand concentrations throughout the remainder of this work.

 Succinate has the effect of passivating the surface of the steel rather than causing corrosion in that the total iron concentration is not measurable for a succinate concentration of 50 mM (Figure 4.4 and as shown in later sections, e.g. Figure 4.8 and Figure 4.23).
 It has the lowest binding constant of the three dioic acids as well as either of the control ligands and it dissolved less than 0.07 mM total iron at a 50 mM concentration.
 However, lower concentrations of succinate had higher total iron, even being the highest of the three dioic acids at the 10 mM concentration (Figure 4.4).
 It has been reported in the literature that increasing the concentration (5 mM and above) of succinate decreases the corrosion of steel due to the formation of an inhibiting surface film by succinate that limits the dissolution of metal (Amin, 2006).
 This result of increasing concentration inhibiting the steel surface is observed in our work (again in later figures, e.g. Figure 4.8).